carr-matt/game-night-planner/journals/matt_carr.md

 ## December 1, 2022

-* Split favs & owned into their own collections.
+* Split favs & owned into their own collections within the Mongo DB.

 ## November 30, 2022